leandermaerkisch/hackHPI2019/README.md

 ### Detailed breakdown
 ![alt text](https://github.com/arthurz0/hackHPI2019/blob/master/example/zoom_example.png "Boko Haram Zoom Example")

 After clicking on a node, all of the events for that particular month are displayed within an area of influence.
-Each event has an icon corresponding to its type (Riot, Attack on civilians).
+Each event has an icon corresponding to its type (Riot, Attack on civilians, Peaceful protest).

 ### Tech